ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment.md

 4. Make a hypothesis to explain why particular phyla are found in particular sites.
 Hint: use the environmental data provided above, and then use the internet and other references to look up the requirements of the most informative phyla and use that information to inform your hypothesis.
 Make sure that you make a statement explaining the phylum distributions for each sample.

 #### Step 3.
 Making a Species Abundance Distribution to assess evenness.
+Download the OTU table on D2L.
+Open your D2L and go to "Team Assignments" folder.
+Then go to "Team Assignments 1: Microbiome Sequence Analysis" folder.
+The "otu_table" can be found under "Data" folder.
 Use the provided OTU table (there should be 3 columns one for each sample) for this step.
 First, sum the total abundance for each OTU.
 OTUs are in ROWS, so make a new column of row sums in excel.
 Then, sort from high to low.
 1. From these data, construct a Species Abundance Distribution (also sometimes called a ranked abundance curve).
 Remember that the x-axis is the ranked taxa from most to least abundant, and the y-axis is the abundance.
 Save the chart for the lab report.
 2. Intepret the chart.
 What does it tell you about the evenness of the community?